 You will definitely need Personal Injury Attorneys if you want to pursue litigation against the insurance.
 A Personal Injury Lawsuit can be complicated with admissions, interrogatories, request for documents and more.

 Preparation for a trial is the key to success.
 Failing to give the defendant information or giving too much information can be detrimental to NC Personal Injury Cases.

 When looking at potential Personal Injury Attorneys, here are a few things to consider:

 Does the attorney have the necessary resources to effectively prosecute your claim?
 Ask those in your family and/or social networks for Personal Injury Lawyer recommendations – you are bound to get one or two!
 Usually, if someone you know has had a good experience with a personal injury firm, you can set your expectations accordingly.
 If you can’t obtain personal recommendations, read the attorney’s online reviews .

 What is the potential attorney’s demeanor?
 You must be able to trust that your attorney will handle your claim with professionalism, respect, and an understanding of the personal injury litigation process.
 Always remember, if you are not happy with your attorney or the way they are handling your case, you can terminate the representation.

 Third, and finally, is the potential attorney willing to provide you with clear, well-reasoned legal advice?
 When searching for and interviewing a potential Personal Injury Lawyer, ask questions!
 For example, if you suffer from a pre-existing condition, and wonder how it will impact your case, an experienced, professional Personal Injury Lawyer should be able to adequately respond to such questions.

-We provide free case reviews for individuals who have been hurt through no fault of their own and we are a contingency fee law firm (we don’t get paid unless you win).
+We represent clients with wrongful death claims, motor vehicle accidents, workers compensation, fall accidents, and other serious accidents.
+We provide free case reviews for individuals who have been hurt through no fault of their own due to another's negligence.
+We also do not get paid unless you win.